enisz/igdb/README.md

 ### Limit
 `limit ( number ) [ optional ]`

 The maximum number of results in a single query.
-This value must be a number between 1 and 500.
+This value must be a number between `1` and `500`.
+The default value is `10`.

 ```php
 // Provide a limit parameter